entavelis/SkyCam/README.md

 ### Access Instructions

-To request access to the dataset please send a enquiry to "info [at] csem [dot] ch" and "evangelos.ntavelis [at] csem [dot] ch"
+To request access to the dataset please send a enquiry to "info [at] csem [dot] ch", "evangelos.ntavelis [at] csem [dot] ch" and "office [at] meteotest [dot] ch".

-Option 1: Upon request will give you the credentials to access our ftp server
+Option 1: Upon request will give you the credentials to access the Meteotest ftp server

 Option 2: Due to the size of the dataset, copying the files to a physical drive will be a faster solution.